London in Spring: A Photo Diary

 I’ve seen the city during spring, summer, and fall, and even though autumn colors are amazing, my all-time favorite is still the string season.

-If you plan your trip during one of these months, make sure not to miss any of the below.
+If you plan your trip during one of these months, do not miss the following objectives.

 London parks and gardens